Dhawahir: Uprising against Zayed

 It was not always smooth sailing, however.
-Sheikh Zayed bin Khalifah Al Nahyan, known as 'Zayed the Great', was a strong and charismatic leader and increased his hold on Al Ain by buying date groves and water rights, predominantly from the Dhawahir.
-It soon became obvious that this policy was changing the pattern of ownership throughout the oasis and the Dhawahir rebelled.
-Determined to press ahead with his scheme, he reconciled with the Na'im and then went to war with the Dhawahir in 1877.
+Sheikh Zayed bin Khalifah Al Nahyan, known as 'Zayed the Great', was a strong and charismatic leader and increased his hold on Al Ain by buying date groves and water rights, predominantly from the Dhawahir. this policy largely disrupted the traditional ownership of the oasis, and the Dhawahir during this time were warlike and predatory, and the Dhawahir rebelled, largely reclaiming control of the land, water, and the date rights as well as receiving support from the Na'im.
+However Sheikh Zayed bin Khalifah Al Nahyan determined to press ahead with his scheme, he reconciled with the Na'im effectively neutralizing their support for the Dhawahir and then went to war with the Dhawahir in 1877.
 After a month-long conflict, Zayed prevailed and took two Dhawahir Sheikhs hostage to guarantee the good behaviour of the tribe.
 In 1891 he once again marched on the oasis, with the support of Dubai, and a force of 30 horsemen and 300 camel riders quelled the opposition and took the Dhawahir's main settlement 'Ain Dhawahir (now simply known as 'Al Ain').
 He built a fort there to underline his dominion over the oasis and established a wali, appointing a member of the Dhawahir as his headman.
 Ahmad bin Muhammad bin Hilal Al Dhahiri lived in Jimi and was a loyal and effective representative.
 Zayed then completed his consolidation of power in the area by marrying the daughter of the Na'im headman of Buraimi.
+Despite this conflict the Dhawahir have very close relations with the Al Nahyan and Bani Yas.
+The strong and longstanding alliance between the Bani Yas and the Dhawahir was relatively unusual, with most of the tribes of the interior keen to assert their independence.

+The Dhawahir later gave their allegiance to sheikh Zayed bin khalifa's grandson Zayed bin Sultan Al Nahyan known as the founding father of the United Arab Emirates it was a result of long-standing loyalty and mutual benefit.